joereddington/joereddington.github.io/_posts/2025-03-09-advanced-spin-bike-speedometer.markdown

 I originally considered two designs.

-* Magnets around the rim and a hall effect sensor that pings every time a magnet passes.
+* Magnets around the rim and a hall effect sensor that pings every time a magnet passes.⁰
 * Measuring the voltage of a dynamo attached to the wheel.

 However, [some guy online](https://electronics.stackexchange.com/a/740571/308352) suggested I use an optical sensor because my flywheel has eight coloured segments.

+## Proof of concept
-I did a proof of concept test with my a photoresistor and an arduino microcontroller which worked well enough to convince me to buy some of [these IR sensors](https://www.amazon.co.uk/dp/B07L3NRTF7?ref=ppx_yo2ov_dt_b_fed_asin_title).
+I did a proof of concept test with my a photoresistor and an Arduino microcontroller.
+It worked well enough that I felt the basic idea had legs.

 ![First attempt with breadboard](/assets/images/arduino1.png)

-With the IR sensor and a stand I put together in the garage, the setup looks like this.¹
+## IR sensors
+After the proof of concept I bought some of [these IR sensors](https://www.amazon.co.uk/dp/B07L3NRTF7?ref=ppx_yo2ov_dt_b_fed_asin_title), because I understood they would be a bit more accurate and effective.

+I threw together a stand out of scrap wood in the garage¹ and built this:

 ![I made a stand](/assets/images/arduino3.png)

-...and it works!
+...and tested it on [my bike setup](https://joereddington.com/2023/02/28/bike.html)

 ![In Place](/assets/images/arduino4.png)

 My partner as test pilot got it up to 7.5 rotations per second so it's working pretty well.
 It registers the speed accurately at very low speeds, which a consumer system doesn't do and detects acceleration and deceleration much earlier.

-The code in the Arduino looks like this (this is an early version that only reports the speed every second) :
+At this point the code in the Arduino looked like this:

 ```
 int ldrPin = A0;